Mouneszz/Brain-Cache/OS/Basic.md

 Interrupt:
 - An **interrupt** is a signal sent to the CPU to stop its current execution and handle an urgent task.
 It helps the OS manage multiple processes efficiently.

+Privileged Instructions:
+- Privileged instructions are those that can only be executed by the [operating system](https://www.geeksforgeeks.org/what-is-an-operating-system/) kernel or a privileged process, such as a device driver.
+- These instructions typically perform operations that require direct access to hardware or other privileged resources, such as setting up memory mappings or accessing I/O devices.

+Unprivileged Instructions:
+- Non-privileged instructions are those that can be executed by any process, including [user-level processes](https://www.geeksforgeeks.org/difference-between-user-level-thread-and-kernel-level-thread/).
+- These instructions are typically used for performing computations, accessing user-level resources such as files and memory, and managing process control.